Are you looking for ways to improve customer experience (CX) on your website?

 - Simplify The Check-out Process

 - Emphasize On Customer Reviews

 1. Identify the Personality of Your Brand

-Even if you are not a big company with the resources and wherewithal to spend on ingenious marketing, you still can come across as interesting and impress your customers if you put your creative juices to work.
-To identify the brand personality that you want to have, it makes sense for you to ask questions to self about your business.
+Even if you are not a big company with the resources and wherewithal to spend on ingenious marketing, you still can come across as interesting, and impress your customers if you put your creative juices to work.
+To identify the brand personality that you want to have, it makes sense for you to ask questions to yourself about your business.
 A few simple questions can give you the required inspiration to craft your brand personality.

 Here are some questions that will help you identify your brand personality: